paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 Reliability generally varies as a function of time, although for some items it is more appropriate to consider reliability as a function of (or conditional on) demand - e.g. constant probability of failure for one shot items, stress-strength approach for shock loading.
 Nevertheless, from a system level perspective also these models can be transformed to a time scale by making predictions on the occurrence of the relevant stresses and demands during the mission.

 At part level, time dependent reliability is often explained with the well-known bathtub curve, as illustrated in {numref}`Figure 4.1`.
 The curve is divided in three phases: In the initial phase, production errors and workmanship defects are a significant source of failure.
 When a component has survived a certain time it implies that such birth defects are not present and consequently the reliability increases.
 At the end of a component's useful life, ageing and {term}`wear-out failures <Wear-out failure>` lead to an increasing failure rate.
-Between these two phases the failure rate of many parts (e.g. most EEE components) remains roughly constant on a low level.
+Between these two phases the failure rate of many parts (e.g. most {term}`EEE` components) remains roughly constant on a low level.
 For other parts (e.g. mechanical ones), such a steady-state phase cannot be observed, and the failure rate is slowly increasing already during the useful life.

 ```{figure} pictures/methodo_figure4_1.png
 ---